jmervine/jmervine.github.io/README.md

 leadership and architecture, process management and project management, application design and development, release process and automation and systems engineering.
-Strengths include communication, collaboration, problem solving, as well as mentoring and managing technical staff.
+Strengths include communication, collaboration, problem solving, as well as mentoring and leading technical staff.

 I want to create useful things for useful people, and in doing so help useful people become more useful.